 Poll reveals pregnant British women still drinking

-Shockingly, one in ten women surveyed said that they don’t believe getting drunk will do any harm to their unborn baby.
-A further 20% said that they did drink while pregnant but stuck to the recommended guidelines.
+Shockingly, 1 in 10 women surveyed said that they don’t believe getting drunk would do any harm to their unborn baby.
+A further 20% said that they did drink while pregnant, but stuck to the recommended guidelines.

-10% admitted to smoking while pregnant which is something doctor’s urge women to cut out completely because it affect’s the baby’s heart and makes it work faster.
-It also affects the development of the baby’s brain, increases the risk of stillbirth and the risk of the baby being born underweight which can lead to problems later on in life.
+10% admitted to smoking while pregnant, which is something that doctors urge women to cut out completely because it affects the baby’s heart and makes it work faster.
+It also affects the development of the baby’s brain, increases the risk of stillbirth and the risk of the baby being born underweight, which can lead to problems later on in life.

 Despite the fact that 91% of respondents said that they felt judged for carrying out these behaviours while pregnant, more than half said that they would do the same things again in future pregnancies.

 Call our Enquiry Line

 Book a Free Addiction Assessment at Life Works in Surrey.